"Frascati is a paradise" J. W. Goethe - Italian Journey - September 12, 1787

 The neat design of the Capuchin church of Frascati offers a striking contrast with that of the Jesuits or the Cathedral.
 It is located in what was a thick wood on the hill behind the town.
 This because at the origin the order was meant for hermits and therefore all monasteries were built out of town and on high ground (in Rome too).

-Some of the images which illustrate this page were taken in February 2012, shortly after an unusually heavy snowstorm.
+Some of the images which illustrate this and the other pages on Frascati were taken in February 2012, shortly after an unusually heavy snowstorm.

 The image in the background of this page shows a modern fountain depicting a cask of wine, as Frascati is renowned for its white wine (more about wine in the area).